mert-devops/Gcloud-GKE-APP-Project/README.md

 4- Open powershell as administrator <br/>
-5- Set your working directory with commands <br/>
+5- Set your working directory with the command below <br/>
-cd "C:\YOUR-REPO-CLONE-PATH\Vibrato-TechTestApp-Candidate" <br/>
+`cd "C:\YOUR-REPO-CLONE-PATH\Vibrato-TechTestApp-Candidate"` <br/>

 ***Scripts are using relative paths so being in correct working directory is important.  <br/>

-6-  issue command gcloud init <br/>
+6-  Within the same Powershell shell window issue command `gcloud init` <br/>
 	define your configuration, user account and project <br/>
 	Make sure the project name matches the project name configured on the projectconfig.json<br/>
 	you dont have to select default compute zone as scripts already defines them. <br/>